DidierRLopes/personal-website/README.md

 # Personal Website

-The basis of this website was taken from [mldangelo.com](https://mldangelo.com).
-Michael D'Angelo has open source his personal website which you can fork from [here](https://github.com/mldangelo/personal-site) - I have started a new repo since I intend to diverge quite a bit from the original.
+This is my own personal website, that I am currently using to learn React.js + Tailwind CSS.

+Run using: `npm start`

+# Roadmap

+* [ ] test

+# Acknowledgments

 Thanks [Jose Donato](https://github.com/jose-donato) for helping me with everything I know about web development.

-Run using: `npm start`

-WORK IN PROGRESS

-Changing SCSS to Tailwind CSS